-11. Funding, donations and agreements
+10.0 Funding, donations and agreements.

 The Atlantic-wide Research Programme for Bluefin Tuna, according to the Commission decision in 2009, is voluntary funded by several ICCAT CPCs.
-In Phase 3, the programme was funded by the following CPCs and entities (in order of contribution):
+In Phase 2, the programme was funded by the following CPCs and entities (in order of contribution):

-entities (in order or contribution).
-European Union (grant agreement) Euro 1,425,000.00 United States of America (donation) Euro 187.500.00 Kingdom of Morocco (donation) Euro 68,587.35 Tunisia (donation according to quota) Euro 50,539.38 Libya (donation according to quota) Euro 46,952.58 Japan (donation) Euro 43,704.08 Turkey (donation according to quota) Euro 27,836.23 Canada (grant agreement) Euro 22,000.00 Norway (donation) Euro 20,000.00 Croatia (donation) Euro 19,518.90 Algeria (donation according to quota) Euro 7,177,05 Korea (donation according to quota) Euro 4,024.52 Chinese Taipei (donation) Euro 3,000.00 Popular Republic of China (donation according to quota) Euro 1,609.81 to be received at the moment of the preparation of the report to be received at the moment of the preparation of the report
+European Union (grant agreement) Euro 2,000,000.00

+United States of America (donation) Euro 177.700.07

+Turkey (donation) Euro 75,060.00

+Libya (donation) Euro 50,000.00

+Japan (donation) Euro 42,398.00

+Kingdom of Morocco (donation) Euro 30,000.00

+Canada (grant agreement) Euro 22,000.00

+Norway (donation) Euro 20,000.00

+Croatia (donation) Euro 10,000.00

+Chinese Taipei (donation) Euro 3,000.00

-The ICCAT Secretariat is covering the missing part of the co-funding agreed within the EC Grant for the residual amount, in order to reach the reduced budget established for Phase 3 (Euro 1,925,000.00).
+The ICCAT is covering the missing part of the co-funding agreed within the EC Grant for the residual amount, in order to reach the reduced budget established for Phase 2 (Euro 2,502,000.00).

 The Atlantic-wide Research Programme for Bluefin Tuna is a very complex programme and its activities concern all stakeholders.
 As a consequence, the GBYP needs the cooperation of all stakeholders and all countries to fulfil its duties in the best possible way.
 This need was perfectly identified by SCRS and the Commission during the preliminary evaluation of the Programme.
 Therefore, GBYP is managing to work with all stakeholders, making them aware of the programme and its activities and getting them directly involved when necessary.
-This approach is creating a favourable environment for GBYP, and one of the best proof were the tagging activities carried out in Morocco in Phase 2 (2011 and 2012), when it was possible to reach a very difficult but extremely productive agreement among State institutions, research Institutes, tuna industry and an NGO, who worked all together with the only and clear objective to get neutral fishery independent data on tuna behaviour.
+This approach is creating a favourable environment for GBYP, and one of the best proof was the tagging activity carried out in Morocco in Phase 2, when it was possible to reach a very difficult but extremely productive agreement among State institutions, research Institutes, tuna industry and an NGO, who worked all together with the only and clear objective to get neutral fishery independent data on tuna behaviour.